KusionStack/kusionstack.io/docs/user_docs/guides/adopting/from_kubernetes.md

 }
 ```

-Save the above spec as deployment.json, execute `kclopenapi generate model -f deployment.json` command, and all relevant KCL schema files will be generated in the current workspace, as shown in the [KCL Deployment file (Kubernetes 1.22 version)](https://github.com/KusionStack/konfig/blob/main/base/pkg/kusion_kubernetes/api/apps/v1/deployment.k).
+Save the above spec as deployment.json, execute `kcl-openapi generate model -f deployment.json` command, and all relevant KCL schema files will be generated in the current workspace, as shown in the [KCL Deployment file (Kubernetes 1.22 version)](https://github.com/KusionStack/konfig/blob/main/base/pkg/kusion_kubernetes/api/apps/v1/deployment.k).